• Skip to primary navigation

 This Cilantro Lime Sauce makes for a tasty all-purpose topping for tacos or any Mexican inspired meals.
 It's also perfect as a dip served with chips or fresh veggies.

-Cashew cilantro sauce with wooden spoon in white bowl.
+Cashew cilantro sauce lifted with wooden spoon from white bowl.

 I love recipes that serve double duty when it comes to how they can be utilized.
 This sauce is one of those recipes.
 It serves as a topping for tacos, an appetizer dip, or a spread for sandwiches or burgers.